 2. But with that being said, 100% travel nursing is not for everyone!

 And that is TOTALLY okay.
 Although this lifestyle has a glamour effect, it takes hard work, adaptability, and flexibility to take you far.
 Don’t force it!

 3. Expect the unexpected

 Stuff happens, it’s not always going to be perfect, and it’s not supposed to be; in life and your career.
 But that’s the beauty of life!
 The hardest times reap the greatest rewards and life lessons.
 Shifting your paradigm and accepting that is key to more peace and less stress in your life.
 It’s all about how you ride the wave!

 4. You WILL doubt yourself!

 Let me repeat, YOU WILL DOUBT YOURSELF!!
-No matter how much experiences you have, with any major transition or change in life, this is so normal.
+No matter how many experiences you have, this is so normal with any major transition or change in life.
 But don’t trust the negative self talk.
 You know what you’re doing and things will progress and get better with time.